megyant/42_libft/README.md

     - If a pop-up shows up the first time you use it click on update or change or smth along this lines and select 42 formater

 ## Before Delivering
+- Have you checked norminette?
+- (if you work from home) Have you checked if your headers have your intra user
+- Does calloc have protections agains nmemb = 0 + size = 0 and int overflow?
+- Do **all** of your 2nd part and bonus functions have protection against NULL? if (!s) return NULL/0/ ;
+- (Not mandatory but you may get someone picky) Have you protected your fds against -1 return?
+- Do you know all the basic concepts that you need to explain your functions?
+  - ex: size_t, *, void *, memory allocation, difference between memcpy and memmmove, size of a *, size of a char, size of an int, difference between unsigned char and signed char, why do you do cast to unsigned char in some of your functions, what are fds, what are lists...

 ## Others